 By producing pasteurized cow’s milk, the brothers sparked the beginning of the dairy industry’s industrialization in Greece.

-Imagine how the streets flooded quickly with ice cream lovers, as in 1936, there were no refrigerated ice cream trucks cruising the streets.
+The streets quickly flooded with ice cream lovers, as in 1936 there were no refrigerated ice cream trucks cruising the streets.
 When the vendors passed out the frozen treat, they had to be sharp about it before the precious ice cream melted.